WHAT YOU SHOULD KNOW:

 Follow up with your primary healthcare provider (PHP) as directed:

 Write down your questions so you remember to ask them during your visits.

 Contact your PHP if:

 - You have a fever.

-- You have swelling at your legs or feet.
+- You have swelling in your legs or feet.

-- Your chest pain is still as bad as before or becomes worse.
+- Your chest pain does not get better or becomes worse.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.